 All students are required to complete the ‘Hand Hygiene Online Learning Package’, developed by Hand Hygiene Australia, once per year prior to attending clinical placement.

 If you have an existing illness or disability that impairs your ability to undertake a clinical placement you must advise your topic coordinator at least two weeks before commencing that placement.
 You will need to get a medical practitioner to complete a Fitness for Practice form clearing you for clinical placement.
 This form is to be submitted to the Topic Coordinator with a copy to the appropriate course coordinator.
 If you are required to adjust some of your clinical practice the topic coordinator will meet with you to discuss a plan suitable to the placement you have.
 For fitness for clinical practice protocol click Fitness for clinical practice protocol.pdf (PDF 26KB) .
 For access to the form please click on Fitness for clinical practice form (PDF 102KB) .

 Students can apply to swap a placement with another student if they feel their allocated placement is not suitable.
 Previous placements of both students will be taken into account before approval is given.
-For access to the form please click on Application for swap of clinical placement with another student.pdf (PDF 25KB) .
+For access to the form please click on Application to Swap Placement (PDF 87KB) .